Kinder, Küche, Kirche

-Kinder, Küche, Kirche (/de/), or the 3 Ks, is a German slogan translated as "children, kitchen, church" used under the German Empire to describe a woman's role in society.
+Kinder, Küche, Kirche (/de/), or the 3 Ks, is a German slogan translated as "children, kitchen, church" first used to describe a woman's role in society under the German Empire, and later used as Nazi propaganda during the Third Reich as a call for women to leave public life and the workforce and return to domestic duties.
 It now has a mostly derogatory connotation, describing what is seen as an antiquated female role model in contemporary Western society.
 The phrase is vaguely equivalent to the American "barefoot and pregnant", the British Victorian era "A woman's place is in the home" or the phrase "Good Wife, Wise Mother" from Meiji Japan.

 The origins of the phrase are normally attributed to either the last German Emperor Wilhelm II, or to his first wife, Empress Augusta Victoria.
 The origins of the saying were traced to a 16th-century commentary on the Book of Sirach by Johannes Mathesius.